PlanterApp/planter_blog/content/posts/greywater-in-the-garden/index.md

 * Collect the water that runs while waiting for the shower or kitchen sink to heat up.
 * Strain water from cleaning tasks, such as mop buckets, provided only biodegradable cleaners were used.
 * Reuse water from rinsing unprocessed vegetables or grains like potatoes and rice, where no chemicals or pesticides are involved.
+* Pour the leftover water from your bottle or drinking glass onto your flowers rather than down the sink.

 {{< notice note >}}From the author: After evaluating what was feasible for me, I settled on collecting the rinse water from fruit, vegetables, and rice.
 I use this on two ornamental flower pots, with a monthly soak with regular water to balance things out.
 Over the past year, the plants have thrived, and I reuse around 5-10 gallons a week.{{< /notice >}}